bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 Smiley helper
 =============

-The :doc:`Smiley Helper <../helpers/smiley_helper>` is a legacy feature from EllisLab's ExpressionEngine product.
+The *Smiley Helper* is a legacy feature from EllisLab's ExpressionEngine product.
 However, it is too specific for a general purpose framework like CodeIgniter and as such it is now deprecated.

 Also, the previously deprecated ``js_insert_smiley()`` (since version 1.7.2) is now removed.